aa-cc1/VPN/README.md

 _Almost there._

-3️⃣In the same browser, go to https://whatismyipaddress.com/ and observe your new IP address.
+**3.** In the same browser, go to https://whatismyipaddress.com/ and observe your new IP address.
 What is the country/region?

 _The good stuff._

-4️⃣ Go back to your Proton VPN account and lets **connect** the VPN to place us in another location.
+**4.** Go back to your Proton VPN account and lets **connect** the VPN to place us in another location.
 There's a few options to choose from.
 Lastly, once connected go to https://whatismyipaddress.com/ and observe the IP address.
 Where are you now?

 Take a few moments to try going to some of your favorite websites, like Amazon, Netflix, or even Hulu while connected to the VPN.